moby/moby/docs/sources/installation/fedora.md

     $ sudo docker run -i -t fedora /bin/bash

-## Enabling a user to use docker
+## Granting users rights to use docker

+Do this *only* if you are using the 0.11 series.

+The `docker` command line tool contacts the `docker` daemon process via a socket file `/var/run/docker.sock` owned by group `docker`.
+One must be member of that group in order to contact the `docker -d` process.

     $ usermod -a -G docker login_name

+This is *not* necessary for docker versions 1.0 and above.

-## Proxy
+## HTTP Proxy

-If you are behind a proxy you will need to set in docker **systemd service file** rather than provide the proxy via environment variable or a command line switch.
+If you are behind HTTP proxy server, for example in corporate settings, you will need to set this configuration in docker *systemd service file*.

-Edit `/lib/systemd/system/docker.service`.
+Edit file `/lib/systemd/system/docker.service`.
 Add the following like to section `[Service]` :

     Environment="HTTP_PROXY=http://proxy.example.com:80/"

+If you have internall docker registries that you contact without proxying - provide them via the `NO_PROXY` environment variable:

+    Environment="HTTP_PROXY=http://proxy.example.com:80/" "NO_PROXY=localhost,127.0.0.0/8,docker-registry.somecorporation.com"

 Flush changes: